Wheel of Misfortune

 “Yelp.
 Database outage!
 OK what now?”

-As facilitator you can divide the team into groups of two and assign each a random incident.
+As a facilitator you can divide the team into groups of two and assign each a random incident.
 This way you can really simulate an unexpected situation.
-Each group tries to come with a plan of action.
-You can provide a few questions to help investigate the problem from multiple angles.
+Each group tries to come up with a plan of action.
+You can provide a few questions to help investigate the problem from multiple angles:

 - Is the problem clear enough?